Neo4jSolutions/graphconnect2022sankey2/exercises/exercise4/exercise4.md

         </div>
 ```

-- We added a `div` that now serves as the root if the `SankeyState` component.
+- We added a `div` that now serves as the root of the `SankeyState` component.
 - We added an `h1` for a title
 - We added another `div` that hold a single `button`
 - On `button` onClick, we call the function `updateSankeyData` defined previously